neosmart/collections/README.md

 ```
 Install-Package NeoSmart.Collections
 ```

+All types will be in the `NeoSmart.Collections` namespace.

 Release are [also available on GitHub](https://github.com/neosmart/collections/releases), and the bleeding edge version of the code may be obtained by cloning [this